-We are marketing a transboundary region consisting of Uganda, Rwanda and Congo (the map shows the area covered; the dotted line marks the expansion planned for 2018).
+We are marketing a transboundary region consisting of Uganda and Rwanda (the map shows the area covered; the dotted line marks the expansion planned for 2018-2019, including Congo).

 Our mission is to successfully brand and promote the region in a manner that brings an increase in responsible, sustainable and culturally sensitive tourism.
 We put particular stress on tourism helping the bottom-of-the-pyramid inhabitants of the region, in terms of both income and self-respect.

 • to position the term “Gorilla Highlands” as a universally accepted name for the region

 • to establish the region as a destination by itself (instead of a short gorilla stop-over during an East African safari)

 • to expand the perception of the region beyond gorillas